lowRISC/opentitan/hw/top_earlgrey/doc/_index.md

 <img src="earlgrey.png" align="right" alt="Earl Grey logo" width=200 title="Earl Grey" hspace="20"/>

 This document specifies the top level functionality of the "Earl Grey" chip (`top_earlgrey`).
-This version of the chip specification is intended to be kept up to date with the current content of the project repository, but might lag or contain *coming soon* placeholders.
-This is not a specification of the final implementation.

 ## Features